 As believers, we are called to be different and to be set apart from the world.
 God made us in his own image and likeness and describes us as his workmanship.
 Created in Christ Jesus to do good works which God prepared ahead of time, that we should walk in them (Ephesians 2:10).
 We live in this world but we are not of the world as Jesus was not of this world.

-Many missed opportunities are God’s hands of protection.
+Many missed opportunities is God’s hand of protection.
 Many relationships ended because God intervened.
 Many people rejected us because God did not want them in our personal space.
-Some people aren’t rejecting us but rejecting the God that we represent.
-At times our relationship with God may serve as a source of conviction for others.
+Some people aren’t rejecting us but are rejecting the God that we represent.
+At times our relationship with God may serve as a source of conviction for some people.
 Do not worry about rejection as this is often God’s way of redirecting us.
 No longer cry about closed doors or missed opportunities as we cannot miss what God has in store for us.
-No one can take the relationship or opportunity that God ordained for us.
+No one can take the relationship or opportunity that God ordained for you.
 If it belongs to you and God knows that it is good for you, then you cannot miss it.

 “Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
 Or what fellowship has light with darkness” (2 Corinthians 6:14)?